Anello-Photonics/docs-A1/docs/getting_started_gnssins.rst

 -------------------
 Before conducting drive testing, please review `Drive Testing Best Practices <https://docs-a1.readthedocs.io/en/latest/drive_testing.html>`_ to ensure the system is set up properly, initializes smoothly, and is optimized for your use case.

+If you would like help from the ANELLO team on data analysis and fine-tuning, we ask that you please share:

+1. The raw log file starting at power-up and including the entire drive period
+2. The config file (using the "Save Configs" option in the Python tool main menu).
+If you do not see this option, please run "git pull" to make sure you have the latest Python tool updates.
+3. Pictures of the installation (ANELLO unit and antennae)
+4. Description of testing goals and performance requirements

 **Congratulations!!!**
 You have completed the GNSS INS setup and data collection!
 Please feel free to contact support@anellophotonics.com with any questions.